Marjolein86/scRNA/README.md

   - This script compares two conditions
   - Continues upon the analysis from '01.' and is only usuable if two conditions were used in '01.
 RNA-seq single cells'
     - For example,  a treatment versus a control
+    - After the script '01.
+RNA-seq single cells' is done, it has produced a file named 'clusters.xlsx'.
+      - Analyze clusters to identify cell-types
+      - Create a .csv file names 'clusters.csv' and place it in the working directory
+        - 'clusters.csv' should contain:
+          - in column A: per row a celltype abbreviation
+          - specify which cluster (should be a number) belongs to which cell-type:
+            - Each following column should contain only one cluster-number

   - Per cell type, the script in '02.' will create similar plots and files as '01.
 RNA-seq single cells'.
   - In  addition, this script will produce:
     - a plot of differentially regulated genes (basemeans vs. fold change)